fentybit/PlanMyMDVisit/spec.md

 Password is managed by Ruby gem `bcrpyt` and Active Record macro `has_secure_password`. <br>

 - [x] Your authentication system must also allow login from some other service.
 Facebook, Twitter, Foursquare, Github, etc... <br>
-GitHub OmniAuth is provided as a third authentication system.
+GitHub and Google OmniAuth is provided for authentication systems.

 - [x] You must include and make use of a nested resource with the appropriate RESTful URLs.
   > • You must include a nested `new` route with form that relates to the parent resource